FTC: Affiliate Disclosure Links may pay commission

 - Some low-priced brands include PARNERME, UWEAR, GoLife, GooPhone, Reabeam, FitCare, iGPSport, Xoss

-- There are probably also some Kickstarter and Indegogo type new models planned.
-My broad opinion is that if this is the first sports watch from a company with no track record then you will lose your money or, at best, receive a pile of junk.
+- There are probably also some Kickstarter and Indegogo-type new models planned.
+My broad opinion is that if this is the first sports watch from a company with no track record then you will lose your money or receive a pile of junk.
 Spend a little bit extra and instead get a real product now.

 - If you’ve found a brand that I’ve not listed above and the price looks too good to be true…there’s probably a reason.
 Just go for the brands above…eg Lezyne & Bryton offer cheap and perfectly good bike computers that support complex usage.

 Note: information that has become available about accessories is NOT included here as there are too many of them to keep up-to-date with.
 There are also too many Power Meter variants for me to keep track of.
 I have more than a passing interest in PMs for triathlon disciplines but I don’t keep an eye on the whole market – the document I keep up-to-date on PM is my guide to the best power meter.
 I’m generally going to exclude wristbands from the lists above, like the Vivokids v2, although some bands have sneaked in there already.